 There are green options for practically every product we use daily.
 Recently I was sent a new brand of skin skin products called Previse.
 I usually don’t try out product lines but Dr Marmur ( my Dr Marmur, is the medical advisor), so I was in– and its everything a green treatment line should be.

 My baseline measurement for my upper arm was 10 1/2 inches.
 And more than a month later I clock in at — wait for it– 10 1/2 inches.
 Not because the exercise program failed to work, but I failed to keep it up.
 While working out alone at home is certainly convenient, its also way too easy to skip and forget.
 There are no triggers like a class to attend to remind me to exercise.
 And when I do exercise I’m pretty certain that I’m not really doing the movements properly.
 I still keep clunking myself on the head with the weights, especially when I lift them backwards over my head.
 After most workouts my back is burning and I feel achey for several days.
-I’ve had disk problems before and … Continue Reading… →
+I’ve had disk problems … Continue Reading… →

 This week Shawna of Female Fat Loss Over Forty is hosting Fashion Flash.
 If there ever is a time of year to think about fitness it is right now.
 Blue skies and warmer weather inspire me to go outisde and shed winter weight gain.
 If you haven’t yet tred out Shawna’s fit camp routines this is definately the moment.
 I know that swimsuit weather is right around the corner.